i-ate-a-vm/aws_audit_scripts/README.md

 Currently, the script only checks VPC settings of one account.
 All VPCs of the account are checked unless the `-v` argument is used to specify a VPC.
 At the moment, only one VPC can be specified.

-The script assumes that your configured IAM user has the correct IAM permissions to access {VPC info}.
-The required actions are listed below, and a full list of actions can be found here: {To add}
+The script assumes that your configured IAM user has the correct IAM permissions to access VPC and subnet info.
+The required actions are listed below, and a full list of actions can be found here: https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazonec2.html

 Required actions/ permissions:
-{To add}
+DescribeSubnets
+DescribeVpcs

 #### Usage
-Execute `python audit_vpc.py` from the cloned directory.
+Execute `python audit_vpc.py` from the cloned directory, including required `-r` argument.
+Adding the `-h` argument will give help details.

 #### To Do's